Nikon D3 vs D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3 does not offer wifi capability.
+In contrast, the D3 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3 or the Nikon D810 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D3: